Video of The Week:

 " What Works and What's Just Fancy Marketing Spin "

-I’ve gotten a lot of questions about this from you guys so I made this video to answer them.
+I've gotten a lot of questions about this from you guys so I made a video to answer them.

-Back in the 80’s the industry had a bit of a marketing war over filters, mostly playing off the misconception that twice as many filters or twice as large made the tub twice as clean which sounds great! we love our hot tub to be clean who wouldn’t?
-This kind of marketing really sold tubs back then, it got to the point where people were sticking something insane like 5 filters in a single tub and calling it 5 times cleaner, other than a few brands the hype didn’t keep up forever, most manufacturers went back to a single 50 square foot filter which is really all you need.
+Back in the 80's the industry had a bit of a marketing war over filters, mostly playing off the misconception that twice as many filters, or twice as large, make the tub twice as clean.
+Which sounds great!
+We love our Hot Tub to be clean, who wouldnt?
+This kind of marketing really sold Hot Tubs back then; it got to the point where people were sticking something insane like 5 filters in a single tub and call it 5 times cleaner.
+Other than a few brands, the hype didn't keep up forever, most manufacturers went back to a single 50 square foot filter which is really all you need.

 Bypass systems are just as effective as those ones that talk about non-bypass systems filtering every drop of water, the filtered water still goes right back and mixes with the rest of the tub, all they are doing is trying to make it sound good.
 Eventually all that water gets filtered no matter the system.
 Water flow determines the rate of cleaning far more than anything else, so those tiny circulation pumps with four or five filters are a lot slower than a high flow filtration system with a smaller filter.

 A lot of people try to twist this to make it sound like pressure systems are better, and hey, the word certainly has more buzz and appeal.
 They filter with pressure!
 That has to be better! ...
 All it really means is which side of the pump that the filter is on, the water flow is the exact same.
 It is actually better to be doing Suction Side, since the filtration happens before the water gets to your pump, there is less debris that it is exposed to.
 The difference isn't significant though, this should not be a major factor in which tub you buy and if someone tries to tell you it is, they are taking you for a ride.